Get your project estimate

 FAQ

-Do I need a permit to build a floating deck?
+Do I need a building permit for my floating deck?

-In most areas, you don't need a permit for a floating deck if it's under 30 inches in height and not attached to your house.
-However, it's always best to check your local building codes before starting construction.
+In most areas, a building permit is not needed for floating decks under 30" high that are not attached to the home.
+Still, always check local building codes before starting.

-What are the basic steps for building a floating deck?
+What are the steps to build a floating deck?

 How far apart should deck blocks be placed?

-What type of wood is best for a DIY floating deck?
+Which type of wood is ideal for a DIY floating deck?

 Sought-after home repair services near you